 Following characteristics apply for processing of Uplink traffic:

+- The UE determines 5G QoS Flow of uplink packets based on uplink packet filters in the QoS rule.
+The UE evaluates for a match, first the uplink packet filter amongst all packet filters that has the lowest precedence order and, if no match is found, proceeds with the evaluation of packet filters in increasing order of their precedence order.
+This procedure shall be executed until a match is found or all packet filters have been evaluated.
+If a match is found, the uplink packet is mapped to the corresponding 5G QoS Flow.
+If no match is found and Default QoS rule is not associated with any packet filters, the uplink data packet shall be mapped to the 5G QoS Flow associated with Default QoS rule.
+Otherwise, the UE shall discard the uplink data packet with no matched packet filter is found.

 - UE uses the stored QoS rules to determine mapping between SDFs and 5G QoS Flow,.
 UE transmits the UL PDUs using the corresponding access specific resource for the QoS flow based on the mapping provided by RAN.

 - (R)AN transmits the PDUs over N3 tunnel towards UPF.
 When passing an UL packet from (R)AN to CN, the (R)AN determines the 5QI and selects the N3 tunnel based on information received from the Access Stratum.